Comment on page

 - 6.By interacting with the Merkl smart contract to deposit an incentive for a pool, you are exposed to smart contract risk and to the offchain mechanism used to compute reward distribution.

 - 7.If the rewards you are sending are too small in value, or if you are sending rewards using a token that is not approved for it, your rewards will not be handled by the script, and they may be lost.

 - 8.If you mistakenly send too much rewards compared with what you wanted to send, you will not be able to call them back.
 You will also not be able to prematurely end a reward distribution once created.

-- 9.The script handling reward distribution for a pool may not look at all the swaps occuring on the pool during the time for which you are incentivizing, but just at a subset of it to gain in efficiency.
-Overall, if you distribute incentives using Merkl, it means that you are aware of how the script works, of the approximations it makes and of the behaviors it may trigger (e.g. just in time liquidity).
+- 9.The engine handling reward distribution for a pool may not look at all the swaps occurring on the pool during the time for which you are incentivizing, but just at a subset of it to gain in efficiency.
+Overall, if you distribute incentives using Merkl, it means that you are aware of how the engine works, of the approximations it makes and of the behaviors it may trigger (e.g. just in time liquidity).